Jonathan DeVore

 When it comes to complex SOPs that have multiple variables, you’ll want written procedures that can react to the different scenarios.

 With decision trees, the SOP provides a path for your employees to follow depending on what the situation calls for.
-These decision trees can be presented in multiple ways, including a flowchart or a bulleted Word document.
+These decision trees can be presented in multiple ways, including a flowchart or an interactive workflow.

 This flowchart example of a decision tree gives a point of reference where employees should start.
 Then it provides a bunch of yes-no questions.